ndalezios/owasp-cheat-sheet/index.md

 - Vertical - to more privileged accounts
 - Horizontal - to similar privileged accounts

+Users
-- Users create information in database (add contact, make payment etc)
+- create information in database (add contact, make payment etc)
-- Users receive information (account statements, order details etc)
+- receive information (account statements, order details etc)
-- Users delete information (drop user, delete messages etc)
+- delete information (drop user, delete messages etc)

 All the above information should be recorded
 The tester should access these functions as another user